 Where to go and when to go:

 We took the leap of faith and entered the joint serving pork.
 But, destiny decided something else for us.
 The joint seemed like those bollywood movie sets where hero enters to bash the villain (with barrels, boxes etc and few tables with tools thrown around).
-But sadly, the wanton was being made and the filling got over.
-Chhotu was out to get the meat.
-And, the chinese gentleman made it very clear (from behind his paper) that we’ll have to wait at least 45 min to get the food.
-Now, waiting is not my forte and with sad face, we moved on to the next joint.
+On the second day, we found the singhara chow finally there.
+It’s the regular stuff (discussed in details later) and the good part is, its being made freshly in front of you.
+The seating area, though not AC, is pretty neat.

 Most of these gems are no-frilled joints and rather than service, more emphasis is given on food preparation.
 Piping hot clear soup was served from a plastic water jug and accompaniments were already lying on the table (the usual sauces and salt/ peeper along with a holder full of stained cutlery).
 The soup was fantastic (even without seasoning) and a palate cleanser.
 And at last, the final product arrived.
 We understood, it was steamed noodles (with fat- don’t ask whose) topped with singhara shaped chicken wantons.
 Absolutely non-spicy, with oily love oozing, sexy staff.
 Aunty (though didn’t have enough confidence to tell us her name) suggested to put in some schezwan sauce (home made, she claimed) and gorge in.
 Next few minutes were the silent ones except the chewing sound coming from our mouth and the ummm hummmm kinda expressions.
 Life was good at 50/- a plate.